xelahjs/xelah/README.md

-# ~STER~XELAH: Simple Text Editor for React
+# XELAH: Simple Text Editor for React

-STER is a collection of libraries that build on top of each other.
+XELAH is a collection of libraries that build on top of each other.

 The primary implementation will be focused on ste-perf-html but architected to be useful for other projects needing to edit strings parsable into sections and blocks.